mosowaz/terraform-azurerm-service-principal/1-service_principal-managed_identity/_doc.md

 use_spn_with_certificate = false
 use_msi                  = false
 ```
-## Note:
+## Note
-The user principal assigning the API permissions to the newly created Service Principal must have a "Global Administrator" role\
+The user principal assigning the API permissions to the newly created Service Principal must have a `Global Administrator` role\
-or "Application.ReadWrite.All" and "Directory.ReadWrite.All" API permission assigned to a Service Principal to successfully assign those permissions.\
+or `Application.ReadWrite.All` and `Directory.ReadWrite.All` API permission assigned to a Service Principal to successfully assign those permissions.\
 for newly created Service Principals.\
 Then the "admin consent" must be explicitly granted to the Service Principal after deployment.

+### Example - Service Principal with client secret
+This example shows how to use the module to create spn with client secret.
+Other authentication methods can be used as well by setting the respective variable to `true`